 Watson advised parents to be emotionally distant with their children.
 He recommended that affection be used sparingly, as a reward for good behaviour, not expressed freely.
 He believed that excessive affection produced dependent, emotionally unstable children.
 Instead, he recommended establishing clear stimulus-response patterns.
 When the child behaves well (stimulus), praise or affection (response).
 When the child misbehaves (stimulus), withdrawal of attention or mild correction (response).
 Through these consistent pairings, the child would learn acceptable behaviour.

 B.F.
-Skinner (1904–1990) built his entire career on Watson's foundations.
+Skinner (1904-1990) built his entire career on Watson's foundations.
 Skinner shared Watson's commitment to objective, observable behaviour.
-However, Skinner made one crucial addition: he focused on the consequences of behaviour, not just the stimuli that preceded it.
+However, Skinner made one crucial addition: he focussed on the consequences of behaviour, not just the stimuli that preceded it.

 Watson had studied classical conditioning, where a stimulus is paired with a response.
 Skinner introduced operant conditioning, where the consequence of a response shapes whether that response will occur again.
 If a behaviour is followed by a positive consequence (reward), it becomes more likely.
 If followed by a negative consequence (punishment), it becomes less likely.
 This seemed obvious in hindsight, yet it was Skinner who formalised it into a scientific framework.